-Any significant interruption in the operations of our single distribution facility could disrupt our ability to deliver merchandise to our stores in a timely manner, which could have a material adverse effect on our business, financial condition and results of operations.
+Any significant interruption in the operations of our distribution and order fulfillment infrastructure could disrupt our ability to deliver our merchandise and to process customer orders in a timely manner, which could have a material adverse effect on our business, financial condition and results of operations.

-We currently distribute products to our stores from only one distribution facility, without supplementing such deliveries with direct-to-store arrangements from vendors or wholesalers.
-This dependence on one distribution facility, combined with the fact that we are a retailer carrying approximately 21,000 beauty products that change on a regular basis in response to beauty trends, makes the success of our operations particularly vulnerable to disruptions in our distribution system.
-Any significant interruption in the operation of our distribution infrastructure, including an interruption caused by our failure to successfully open our second distribution facility in the first half of 2008 or events beyond our control, such as disruptions in our information systems, disruptions in operations due to fire or other catastrophic events, labor disagreements, or shipping problems, could drastically reduce our ability to receive and process orders and provide products and services to our stores.
-Given our merchandising strategy and our dependence on only one distribution facility, this could result in lost sales and a loss of customer loyalty, which could have a material adverse effect on our business, financial condition and results of operations.
+Any significant interruption in the operation of our distribution infrastructure, including an interruption caused by our failure to successfully open our second distribution facility in the first half of 2008 or events beyond our control, such as disruptions in operations due to fire or other catastrophic events, labor disagreements or shipping problems, could reduce our ability to receive and process orders and provide products and services to our stores.
+This could result in lost sales, cancelled sales and a lass of customer loyalty to our brand.
+Whise meanitain business interruption and property insurance, in the event our distribution facility were to be shut down for any reason, or if there were a disruption at our distribution facility resulting in a delay in shipment of merchandise to our stores, our insurance may not be sufficient, which could have a material adverse effect on our business, financial condition and results of operations.